 Dubai Electricity and Water Authority – a continuous success story

-DEWA is managing and operating the Mohammed bin Rashid Al Maktoum Solar Park, which is the largest single-site solar project in the world.
-It will produce 1,000MW by 2020 and 5,000MW by 2030, with total investment of AED 50 billion.
+In January 2012, HH Sheikh Mohammed bin Rashid Al Maktoum launched the Mohammed bin Rashid Al Maktoum Solar Park, the largest single-site solar park in the world, which has a total planned capacity of 1,000MW by 2020, and 5,000MW by 2030, with a total investment of AED 50 billion.
+After completion, the solar park will reduce 6.5 million tonnes of carbon emissions annually.

 To emphasise its commitment to sustainability, which is one of the main pillars of World Expo 2020 in Dubai, DEWA is working in line with the vision of HH Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to host the best World Expo that the world has ever seen in Dubai.
 DEWA will contribute to achieving this by building world-class energy infrastructure that meets Dubai’s development demands.
 DEWA has launched a wide variety of initiatives in this regard, allocating AED 3 billion to boost water, electricity and renewable energy projects according to the highest international standards.
 This supports Dubai Expo’s theme of ‘Connecting Minds, Creating the Future’ and its three sub themes of sustainability, mobility and opportunity.